 Do you recommend that other Council Members/Staff attend this course?
 If so, who and why?: Yes.
 This annual workshop/information session is valuable for Provincial and Federal representatives, as well as the local councils and staff.
-Should similar course material be presented in house?
+Should similar c Should similar course material be presented in house?
 If yes, by whom?
-The OFA makes a point to reach out to member municipalities throughout the year.
+The OFA makes a po The OFA makes a point to reach out to member municipalities throughout the year.
 Save the date - 2023 Politicians Meeting - Saturday, March 25, 2023 Signature: Date: 25-Mar-22